Voice of the Forest Review

 Yes, this means what you think it means.
 "Sammy" was young Professor Samuel Oak after all.
-Was that a Pokémon movie being subtle?
-Surprisingly, yes!
-It's a little detail you could easily miss altogether if you don't watch the end credits, and even if you watch the scene, the full implication could still go over your head.
+It's a delightfully subtle detail that the movie avoids shoving in your face by leaving it as an easily-overlooked detail in the end credits.
 Of course, when the movie was dubbed, 4Kids decided this was too subtle for the kids to get, so they had the original studio animate a special scene at the end of the movie, as well as reanimate another scene to fit in extra dialogue, to really bring the point home.

-Finally, there are little plot holes, like how the Iron-Masked Marauder knew exactly how far into the future Celebi went and where Ash and company got the rope to tie Scizor and Sneasel down, and painfully convenient expository dialogue such as the hunter introducing himself randomly to Sammy at the beginning.
+Lastly, there are weird little plot holes, such as how the Iron-Masked Marauder could possibly have known Celebi went exactly forty years into the future and where Ash and company got rope to tie Scizor and Sneasel with in the middle of the forest, and some awkward expository dialogue, such as the hunter introducing himself to Sammy at the beginning for no reason.

 This movie has some standout bits, but unfortunately it's mostly rather lackluster and in some respects quite bad.
 It's pretty entertaining to watch overall, but ultimately ends up rather forgettable, especially in the grand scheme of the Pokémon movie series, where this plot is as standard as it gets.
 It's definitely not without merit, but it doesn't rank very highly for me.

 Page last modified November 16 2016 at 20:30 GMT